top of page

 Jun 112 min read

-When to Push Back: Signs That Your Employer is Undervaluing Your Termination Entitlement
+When to Push Back: Signs That Your Employer is Undervaluing Your Severance Package

 You’ve just been handed a severance package—and something doesn’t feel right.
 It might be the vague language, the tight deadline, or the lump sum that seems far too low for your years of service.
 Trust your instincts.
 Many Canadian employees are offered less than what they’re legally entitled to when they’re terminated.
 In this article, we’ll break down the key signs your employer is undervaluing your termination entitlement —and what you can do about it.
 1. The Offer Only I